-Donald is a trainer and author, with over twenty years’ experience.
+Donald is a writer and trainer, with over twenty years’ experience.
 He’s a specialist in teaching evidence-based psychological skills, and known as an expert on the relationship between modern cognitive-behavioural therapy (CBT) and and classical Greek and Roman philosophy.
-He was born in Scotland but worked as a psychotherapist for twenty years in London, England, where he ran a training school for therapists, before emigrating to Canada to focus on his writing and developing new approaches to psychological skills training.
+He was born in Scotland but worked as a psychotherapist for twenty years in London, England, where he ran a training school for therapists, before emigrating to Canada to focus on his writing and developing new online training courses.

 He is an experienced public speaker.
 His therapy practice specialised for many years in helping clients with social anxiety and self-confidence issues.
 His work, and that of his colleagues, has often featured in the media of different countries, including a recent article on the front cover of the Toronto Globe and Mail.

 Donald is also an experienced instructional designer and e-learning consultant.
 He has been developing e-learning courses since 2006 when he joined a research team evaluating online CBT training for stress management, on behalf of the UK Dept. for Health (Defra).
 He specializes in the design and delivery of online training for psychological skills and personal development.

 Donald is the author of six books and many articles on philosophy, psychotherapy, and psychological skills training.
 See the publications page for more information, and also Donald’s Google Scholar profile.

 Donald was formerly a member of the UK Council for Psychotherapy (UKCP) and European Association for Psychotherapy (EAP), and a Fellow of the Royal Society for Public Health (RSPH).
 For many years he ran a successful therapy practice in Harley Street, London.
 He also served on the committees of several national therapy organisations.